lulischmader/lulischmader.github.io/_pages/research-projects.md

  <hr>
  <h2>Project 3: The Kichwa Diaspora in the United States</h2>
-  <p>My third line of study takes place in the United States and looks at the significant presence of the Kichwa diaspora community in <strong>Queens, New York</strong>.
+  <p>My third line of investigation is in the United States and looks at the significant presence of the Kichwa diaspora community in <strong>Queens, New York</strong>.
 Interest is placed in their efforts to revitalize their ancestors’ language, the consolidation of their Indigenous roots outside the Ecuadorian territory, and how mobility has played a vital role in the extension of their identity.
 This complex situation led me to postulate the following questions that guide my research:</p>

 <ol>
   <li>How has mobility contributed to the continuity of Kichwa identity in the diaspora?</li>